 In terms of Asheville Christmas lights, nowhere has a wow factor that can measure up to Christmas at the Biltmore Estate, America’s Largest Home, which has 250 rooms encompassing 175,000 square feet!

-From November 3, 2023, through January 6, 2024, the Biltmore offers special Candlelight Christmas Evenings inside the house.
+From early November through the first week of January, the Biltmore offers special Candlelight Christmas Evenings inside the house.

 A magical Norway Spruce Christmas Tree and pathway light display lead visitors to the French Renaissance-style Biltmore House.
 Inside, thousands of ornaments reflect the soft candles and flickering fireplaces.